ros-navigation/docs.nav2.org/configuration/packages/configuring-graceful-motion-controller.rst

   ============== =============================

   Description
     Constant factor applied to the heading error feedback.
 Controls the convergence of the fast subsystem.
 The bigger the value, the robot converge faster to the reference heading.
+The referenced paper calls this `k2`.

 :beta: